-During the year, the Fund welcomed the Regulatory Authority for their first inspection of the Fund and continues to engage extensively with the Regulatory Authority and other key stakeholders on compliance and governance matters - as it should - with the principal objective of securing the best interest of members.
+During the year, the Fund actively participated in engagements around then Retirement Funds Bill which has since been implemented during October 2022.
+Alignment to the new Retirement Funds Act 2022 is currently being embedded.
+The Fund continues to engage extensively with the Regulatory Authority and other key stakeholders on compliance and governance matters - as it should - with the principal objective of securing the best interest of members.